Darialyphia/clash-of-destiny/docs/CORE_SET.md

 6M | 3ATK | 5HP

-Ambush
+Flank, Unique
-On Enter: Deal 3 damage to the unit in front of this.
+On Enter: Deal 2 damage to the unit in front of this.
 (In front means to the right for player 1, and to the left for player 2).

 **Diligent Mentor** (Minion - Wanderer)